 - they are nice human beings

 Everything else is secondary as a boy’s summer will most clearly and primarily be influenced by our ability to have counselors who embody the above.

 These young men, as well as a few superb young women who work with our younger groups, are screened and selected from many applicants on the basis of integrity, character, reliability, warmth, personality, and a sincere desire to work with kids.
 Many have special skills and are excellent coaches and teachers– but their primary responsibility is to spend quality time with kids.
 The faculty at Brant Lake consists of more than 100 carefully chosen people gathered from colleges and universities throughout the U.S.A., Great Britain and other countries.
 However, to be considered as an International Counselor from a non-English speaking country, your English speaking and comprehension skills must be very strong.
 (The language requirements for Support Staff are considerably more relaxed.)

 We are seeking counselors with expertise in one or more of our core activities:

-Tennis, basketball, baseball, kayaking, sailing, canoeing, soccer, golf, volleyball, arts & crafts, fishing, camping, hockey, swimming, water skiing, hiking, climbing wall (THE FIRST PRIORITY of every counselor is to see that each of the boys in his bunk is happy, cared for and having fun.)
+Tennis, basketball, baseball, soccer, hockey, lacrosse, golf, kayaking, sailing, canoeing, volleyball, arts & crafts, fishing, camping, swimming, water skiing, hiking, climbing wall (THE FIRST PRIORITY of every counselor is to see that each of the boys in his bunk is happy, cared for and having fun.)